Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 🔗 Domain parameters

-Obtaining parameters by domain
+Getting parameters by domains

 🔗 Domain expiration notification

-Receiving notifications in Telegram about domain registration expiration
+Getting notifications in Telegram about domain registration expiration

-🔗 Email address database collection
+🔗 Collecting e-mail address database

-The preset allows collecting domain email addresses via the WHOIS service.
+The preset allows collecting domain e-mail addresses via the Whois service.

 Collected data